llafuente/nema/angular-form.md

 Force a custom control when generating form templates.

-for example: `type: string` will be an input text, if you want a textare use:
+for example: `type: string` will be an input text by default, if you want a textare use: `x-nema-control: textarea`
-`x-nema-control: textarea`